jayhines91/verium/docs/SECURITY.md

 ## RPC exposure

-- RPC binds to `127.0.0.1` only by default.
+- RPC binds to `127.0.0.1` only by default (`rpcbind` + `rpcallowip` enforced on managed restarts).
-- Credentials are 128-bit random UUIDs.
+- Managed nodes authenticate with static `rpcuser` / `rpcpassword` in `vericonomy.conf` only (no cookie auth).
+- Passwords are random UUIDs; the desktop app does not return RPC passwords to the UI after setup.
+- Legacy flat `verium.conf` is migrated once into `vericonomy.conf` and no longer written on each start.

 ## Reporting vulnerabilities